 “Melatonin is a hormone secreted by the pineal gland in the brain and it regulates the sleep-wake cycle,” says pharmacist Christophe Merville, director of Education & Pharmacy Development at Boiron USA.
 He says that starting late in the afternoon, production of the hormone slowly ramps up to prepare your body for sleep in the evening.
 This continues into the night to ensure you stay asleep.

 When it comes to sleep aids, there’s a lot of misconceptions about melatonin.
-For example, many people consider melatonin as natural, but most supplements are synthetically made.
+For example, many people consider melatonin to be a natural product, but most of these supplements are synthetically made.
 Another concern is that they may not be accurately labeled, so there’s a risk that the supplement may contain more or less melatonin than the amount listed on the bottle.

 “Taking too much may actually interfere with the body’s natural production of melatonin,” says Merville, adding that regular use could also cause daytime drowsiness, dizziness, nightmares, and other unwanted effects in both adults and children.